mkdewidar/space-shooter/README.md

 This project was made for the term 2 (year 1) C++ programming module at Nottingham Trent University.
 It is a vector graphics based space shooter similar to Asteroids.
 The game engine was created using the cross platform library [SDL 2.0.4](libsdl.org).
 The game engine was made to be as separate as possible from the actual game objects.
 This has been achieved to some extent.

 The game controls similar to Asteroids with the `W` and `S` changing the speed of the ship and the `A` and `D` rotating it about it's centre.
 The ship shoots with the `space`.
+You can quit the game at any time using the `ESC` key.

 ### Main Features: